 This segment includes the responsibility for the design, manufacture, sales and distribution of most of the Company's dental implant and related products.
 This segment also includes the responsibility for the design and manufacturing of Endodontic products and is responsible for the sales and distribution of the Company's Endodontic products in the United States, Switzerland, and locations not covered by other selling divisions.
-In addition, this business group is also responsible for sales and distribution of certain Endodontic products in Germany, Asia and other parts of the world.
+In addition, this business group is also responsible for the design and manufacture of certain Endodontic products in Germany, Asia and other parts of the world.
 Additionally, this segment is responsible for the design and manufacture of certain dental consumables and dental laboratory products and the sales and distribution of most dental products sold in Brazil, Latin America (excluding Mexico), Australia and most of Asia (excluding India and Japan).
-This segment is also responsible for the world-wide design, manufacturing, sales and distribution of the Company's medical products (non-dental) throughout most of the world.
+This segment is also responsible for the world.